Janisa loves traveling and has been exploring Latin America since 2018. Here she shares some tips with fellow travelers.

 - Shampoo — Only if you are sure you can't live without it.
 Otherwise, use your liquid soap.

 Even if you have enough money and are only planning to spend the night at hostels, you never know how your trip will go.
 You have no way of predicting how far you'll go each day if you're traveling by hitchhiking.
 You may end up at a highway intersection with the nearest gas station 100 kilometers away.
 Or you may end up in a small town where the local population doesn't even know what a hostel is.
 For these reasons, you always need to be prepared.

 You will need to pack:

 - Tent — The size depends on the number of people you're traveling with.
-A 2 person tent is more than enough if you're traveling solo.
-It gets a bit crowded if you have two people, but it's much lighter that a three person tent.
+A 2-person tent is more than enough if you're traveling solo.
+It gets a bit crowded if you have two people, but it's much lighter than a three-person tent.
 Don't buy something too huge, or in addition to having to carry it around everywhere, you'll have a harder time finding places for it at gas stations.
-Your tents needs to have some kind of waterproof roof or cover or you just may end up with rain falling on your face.
+Your tents need to have some kind of waterproof roof or cover or you just may end up with rain falling on your face.

 - Sleeping bag — Or blankets.
 Depending on your sleeping bag, it may be very bulky and take up most of your backpack.
 Of course, it is a much better choice if you're traveling in a cold region.
 However, if you know it's going to be hot, then just pack a couple of blankets that don't take up much space.
 You don't need a pillow since you can always use a sweater to 'make' one.
 You may want to bring a pillowcase to have something clean to lay your head on.